Neil Black, British track and field official, dies at 60 - WHIZ News

 Black was performance director of British Athletics from 2012 until last year, when he stepped down after coming under pressure because of the organization’s handling of a controversy involving Alberto Salazar, who was banned for four years for doping violations.
 Black stood by Salazar and the coach’s work as a consultant to the British team after a BBC investigation of the tainted Nike Oregon Project run by Salazar.

-Since then, Black has been working with Farah — whose Olympic gold medals came under the coaching of Salazar — and other athletes and coaches as an advisor.
+Since last year, Black has been working with Farah — whose Olympic gold medals came under the coaching of Salazar — and other athletes and coaches as an advisor.

+“Neil supported me all the way in my career since I was kid..!!
+My heart is broken,” Farah said on Twitter.
+“I wouldn’t be where I am today without Neil Black.”

 British Athletics said it was “shocked and saddened” by Black’s death.